Good evening friends and fellow doggies. This is The Daily Bone and I’m your diligent doggie corespondent Chester L. W. Spaniel.

 Our ghostwriter finally had a day off!
 She has tomorrow off too.
 Hooray!
-So she decided to take it easy today and just have fun with me and my esteemed colleague Joseph (Joey dog) Stephens.
+So she decided to take it easy today and just have fun with me and my esteemed colleague Joseph (Joey dog) Spaniel.
 We went out into the yard and looked for those little tiny amazing things that you can only find if you search carefully.

 It seems the Evil Squirrel Cartel has been busy dumping acorns in our yard.
 How else would they get here?
 The nearest oak tree is two yards away!
 We also found another cicada.
 This one's a nice one!
 Look at the colors!